qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Positive distance will offset lines to the left, and negative distances will offset them to the right.

-Attributes of the input features will be copied to the corresponding output feature.
-The following attributes related to the input parameters will be
-added: ``instance``, ``offset``.

 .. figure:: img/offset_lines_array.png
    :align: center